Six Senses Con Dao

 Children and their families are made extremely welcome at Six Senses Con Dao where the size and layout of the villas is highly conducive to a family stay.
 Children will love having their own pools and the stunning sandy beach right on their doorstep and there are plenty of activities to keep kids of all ages busy.

 The Six Senses Con Dao has two restaurants and a deli offering a range of atmospheres and cuisines from traditional street food to beachside seafood barbecues and romantic private dining around the resort.
-There is also a bar, large central swimming pool, modern gym, gallery, Vietnamese Market Place for shopping, library, department specialising in excursions around and activities within the resort and a blissful spa.
+There is also a bar, large central swimming pool, modern gym, gallery, Vietnamese Market Place for shopping, library, department specializing in excursions around and activities within the resort and a blissful spa.

-Bicycles are available for guests' use and there are plenty of non motorised watersports to be enjoyed such as kayaking, hobie cats and boogie boards.
+Bicycles are available for guests' use and there are plenty of non motorized watersports to be enjoyed such as kayaking, hobie cats and boogie boards.
 Diving is also available for all levels of experience and boats can be hired for excursions to nearby islands or for visiting secluded beaches, diving and fishing.
 Turtle watching is excellent at certain times of the year and hikes and treks can lead to some wonderful bird and wildlife spotting.
-There is a department dedicated to teaching guests about the culture and environment surrounding the hotel and many fun and interesting activities and excursion are organised that guests can choose to join such as cooking classes.
+There is a department dedicated to teaching guests about the culture and environment surrounding the hotel and many fun and interesting activities and excursion are organized that guests can choose to join such as cooking classes.